5 Simple Ways to Celebrate Advent as a Family

 2. Celebrate Advent with an Advent Wreath

-Place an Advent wreath in your home and light the appropriate number of candles for the week during a daily family time.
-Pinterest is full of ideas for making an Advent wreath, but it does not need to be complicated.
+Anther simple time-honored tradition is to place an Advent wreath in your home and light the appropriate number of candles for the week during a daily family time.
+Pinterest is full of ideas for making an Advent wreath.
+It does not need to be complicated.
 Traditionally, you would use 3 purple candles, a pink one, and a white one, but if all you have is white, then go with white!

 Don’t overcomplicate it.
 Choose only one or two things to add; short and sweet is often best!